14 CE Credits for Psychologists 14 AMA PRA Category 1 Credits™ 14 ACPE Credits 14.0 Contact Hours

 **An Unhurried Pre-Cruise Itinerary**

-Arriving a couple of days early transforms the start of your vacation from a travel day into a seamless extension of your holiday.
+Arriving a couple of days early transforms the start of your vacation from a stressful travel day into a seamless extension of your holiday.
 This pace allows for discovery without exhaustion.

 **Day 1: Arrival & Waterway Immersion**